S3-working-group/s3-practical-guide/docs/all.md

 - adding, removing and/or changing something in the proposal.
 - deferring resolution of a particular objection until later.
 (Remember to clarify who will take responsibility for this, by when, and what will happen after that).
-- an alternative proposal, or an agreement to (co-)create a new proposal in future (if it's considered more effective than continuing to work on developing the existing proposal).
+- an alternative proposal, or an agreement to (co-)create a new proposal in the future (if it's considered more effective than continuing to work on developing the existing proposal).
 - delegating the task to review, research, and/or propose an amendment for one, or even several related objections, to an individual or group.
 - leaving the main proposal unchanged and monitoring the outcome because the effort, or cost of changing things to resolve the objection, outweighs the anticipated benefits or gain.
 - asking a delegator for feedback or input (e.g. when agreeing on a strategy for a subdomain).
 - take some more time for reflection and then come back to the objection again later.
 - etc.

 There's always an iterative next step of some kind that you can take!
-Even if a proposal doesn't fully address the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, reaching agreement about **one or more iterative next steps** is often good enough.
+Even if a proposal doesn't fully address the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> or fulfill the corresponding <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a> reaching an agreement about **one or more iterative next steps** is often good enough.
 It's also helpful sometimes to break things down into small steps, especially when you're dealing with complex or complicated situations.

 Objections can be resolved by following the process outlined in _Reasoned Decision-Making_: